What Is Point Of Care Testing

 2. Provide comprehensive operator training: POCT is often performed by healthcare personnel who may not have formal laboratory training.
 Provide comprehensive training to all operators, covering topics such as test principles, quality control procedures, instrument operation, and result interpretation.

-• Develop a training curriculum that is tailored to the specific tests being performed and the skill level of the operators.
+• Develop a training curriculum that is suited to the specific tests being performed and the skill level of the operators.
 Use a variety of teaching methods, such as lectures, demonstrations, and hands-on practice.

 • Participate in regular inspections and audits to assess your compliance with regulatory requirements.